EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 ---

-If you've used only Python or only Javascript, you're probably a little curious to know what the other one looks like.
-I've used both and I can tell you a bit about the differences and some things in common that both languages have, so you can find the best one for you in 2023.
+Updated to 2024: If you've used only Python or only Javascript, you're probably a little curious to know what the other one looks like.
+I've used both and I can tell you a bit about the differences and some things in common that both languages have, so you can find the best one for you in 2024.

 I also have a comparison of [Python vs go](/blog/python-vs-go-which-is-the-best/) that you can check out.